tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 | -------------- | ---------- | ------------- | ----------- |
 | 10             | 180        | 7             | 3           |

 The number of steps is counted by considering the BFT thresfold and the committee size.
-What is actually being said here is that when 10 nodes are selected without replacement from a total of 300 nodes, what is the probability that out the the 10 nodes there will be 7 nodes or more that are bad.
-Thus, probabilities need to be calculated for when there are 7 bad nodes, 8 bad nodes, 9 bad nodes and 10 bad nodes.
+What is actually being said here is that when ten nodes are selected without replacement from a total of 300 nodes, what is the probability that out the ten nodes there will be seven nodes or more that are bad.
+Thus, probabilities need to be calculated for when there are seven bad nodes, eight bad nodes, nine bad nodes, and ten bad nodes.